Why Choose ICC?

 Choosing a foundation is a big decision and we know that many of our offer holders will also be considering other programmes, so we would like to remind you of some of the special features and advantages of ICC:

 ICC has been running since 1985 and the quality of the programme is recognised by top universities across the UK.
-Over the last 5 years, 80% of ICC students who completed the programme have gone on to top 30 universities (The Guardian University Guide).
-During the academic year 2017-18:
+Since 2015 over 80% of ICC students progressing to a degree have gone on to a top 30 UK university (Times Higher Education World University Rankings 2020).

-Of course, all our students are guaranteed an offer for any degree at SOAS and will receive comprehensive and unbiased UCAS advice from our Academic Advice Unit to help them apply for other universities.
-You can see a full list of the destinations of our 2018 students at the IFCELS students destinations web pages.
+Our students are guaranteed an offer for any degree at SOAS and receive comprehensive and unbiased UCAS advice from our own IFCELS Academic Adviser to help them apply for SOAS and other universities.

-We pride ourselves on the expertise of our stable and experienced teaching team, and in fact, 80% of the teachers currently working on ICC have been with us for at least 10 years.
-Our 30 years of experience running foundation programmes, and the high quality of the teaching, lead to exceptional student success rates.
+ICC is a University-run International Foundation Programme and we pride ourselves on the expertise of our stable and experienced teaching team.
+In fact, 80% of the teachers currently working on ICC have been with us for at least 10 years.
+Our 35 years of experience running foundation programmes, and the high quality of the teaching, lead to exceptional student success rates.
 ICC makes progression to a top university a reality for our students.
-Last year, the pass rate was over 97%.
-79% of those achieved at least a “Merit” grade of more than 60%, and over 30% gained a “Distinction” score of over 70%.
+Last year, the pass rate was 93%.
+75% of those achieved at least a “merit” grade of more than 60% overall, and more than 40% gained a “distinction” score of over 70% overall.

 As an ICC student you will be a full member of SOAS and the University of London and will have the same access to SOAS and University of London facilities as undergraduate students.
 This includes libraries, student societies and activities, and sports facilities.
 All your teaching will take place on SOAS’ central London campus in Russell Square, sharing the same teaching rooms as undergraduate and postgraduate students.
 Living in the SOAS or University of London student halls (all within walking distance of the campus) is a great way to make friends with undergraduate students from the UK and around the world.
 See the SOAS Accommodation pages for information.

 With more than half the students coming from outside the UK, SOAS is one of the most international universities in the world.
-People come from over 130 countries to study the languages, societies and cultures of the world; people with passion, and a truly international perspective.
+People come from over 140 countries to study the languages, societies and cultures of the world: people with passion and a truly international perspective.
 Come and meet the world and broaden your horizons at SOAS.

-If you would like to talk about ICC or have any questions, please contact Graham Davies, Head of IFCELS, at firstname.lastname@example.org or our Head of Foundation programmes, William Hetherington at email@example.comAlso check our International Visits page for details of when our staff will be in your country.
+If you would like to talk about ICC or have any questions, please contact William Hetherington at firstname.lastname@example.org, Head of IFCELS.
+Also check our International Visits page for details of when our staff will be in your country.